wlatic/hassio.addons/addon-tuyagrab/tuyagrab/DOCS.md

 It shows you all your Tuya account devices!!!
 Getting there is a little bit less simple.

+-- How to get Tuya API Credentials --

+Tuya has the following document: https://developer.tuya.com/en/docs/iot/open-api/quick-start/quick-start1?id=K95ztz9u9t89n I've tried to give a real short and simple guide below.

-Add your devices to the Smart Life or Tuya App.
+Add your devices to the Smart Life or Tuya App on phone.

 Register on <a href="https://iot.tuya.com">iot.tuya.com</a>